Slide

 At TSC we therefore work with our investors and partners to improve the energy efficiency of each home acquired where possible.

 Yet despite this, just 5% of private rented households across England have received any financial support from government programs to improve the energy efficiency of housing.
+In comparison 21% of owner-occupiers, 12% of council households and 11% of those in housing association properties receive government subsidies.

 If we take the UK for example, where the TSC is based, according to the latest 'English Housing Survey' a third of private rented sector housing was built before 1919 and, 84% of properties built before 1919 had an energy rating or D or worse.
+From which it is estimated 62% still have an energy rating of D or below.

 Given that 99% of most countries homes are existing stock and not new builds it is therefore important that investor and governments don't solely concentrate on building new homes but also look to modernising and improving old stock.